masbentoooredoo/WeebProject/README.md

 <p align="center">Click this button below to Deploy to Heroku</p>
 <p align="center"><a href="https://heroku.com/deploy?template=https://github.com/masbentoooredoo/WeebProject/tree/master"> <img src="https://www.herokucdn.com/deploy/button.png" alt="Deploy to Heroku"/></a></p>

+### "Bare hands", using Git and Python3 -- on (Linux, macOS, and Android [via Termux])
+1. Clone this repository on your local machine and `cd` (or `chdir`, anti bloat guy) to it
+2. Set up Python virtual environment named "venv" inside it (Requires `virtualenv` installed on the system)
+  - `virtualenv venv`
+  - Don't forget to activate the virtualenv: `. venv/bin/activate`
+3. Set up database for the userbot, search Google on how to set up a local database (PostgreSQL is recommended)
+4. Install the requirements: `pip3 install -r ./requirements.txt`
+5. Edit `sample_config.env` and save it as `config.env`
+  - Do not forget to fill in the `REQUIRED %%` values, or else the bot will not run
+6. Run the bot: `bash ./exec.sh`
+  - Protip: See what `bash ./exec.sh --help` tells you

+##### ※ Those steps are probably possible to pull off on Windows but it's pretty much unknown (different file tree paradigm, directory conventions, PowerShell instead of BASH or ZSH) -- If you're on Windows, you'd be better off running this on WSL (or WSL2)
+---

 <h2 align="center">Credits</h2>
 <p align="left">• <a href="https://github.com/adekmaulana">Adek Maulana</a> - ProjectBish</p>
 <p align="left">• <a href="https://github.com/keselekpermen69">Mr. Miss</a> - UserButt</p>